Xavier Martínez

-Xavier Timoteo Martínez (February 7, 1869 – January 13, 1943) was a California artist active in the late 19th and early 20th century.
+Xavier Timoteo Martínez (February 7, 1869 – January 13, 1943) was a Mexican-born American artist active in California the late 19th and early 20th century.
 He was a well-known bohemian figure in San Francisco, the East Bay, and the Monterey Peninsula and one of the co-founders of two California artists' organizations and an art gallery.
 He painted in a tonalist style and also produced monotypes, etchings, and silverpoint.

 Childhood in Guadalajara

 He was originally christened Javier Timoteo Martínez y Orozco, but later called himself Xavier Tizoc Martinez, the middle name acknowledging his Purépecha heritage.
 He was known to his friends as "Marty."
 Martinez was born in Guadalajara in 1869 to a Mexican father and a Spanish mother.
 Martinez began drawing his classmates and teachers at a young age while attending public school.
 After school he worked in his father's bookstore bookbinding and helping with printing chores.
 He learned French and wrote poetry, admiring the poems of Goethe, Schiller and various French poets.
 In his later autobiographical writings he recalled how at age ten his mother would teach him about the movements of celestial bodies.